neuralmagic/docs/src/content/get-started/featured.md

 pip install deepsparse-nightly[transformers]==1.6.0.20230815
 ```

-## **DeepSparse Pipelines**
+## **Running LLM Inference With DeepSparse Pipelines**

 DeepSparse Pipelines are the easiest and fastest way to run LLM inference with DeepSparse on CPUs.

-We start by creating an instance of `TextGenerationPipeline` and specifying a model we want to use.
-For this guide, we will use the `salesforce/codegen-350m-mono` model.
+You start by creating an instance of `TextGenerationPipeline` and specifying a model you want to use.
+For this guide, you will use the `salesforce/codegen-350m-mono` model.

 ```python
 from deepsparse import Pipeline